Galway–Mayo Gaelic football rivalry: History

+The rivalry between the teams has been added to by Mayo students attending the St Jarlath's College boarding school in Tuam.

 One of the oldest rivalries in Gaelic football, the fixture was first contested in the 1901 Championship with Mayo winning by 2-4 to 0-3 on the day.
 The game, which took place in Claremorris on 9 November 1902, was the first official final of the Connacht Championship.
 The Connacht GAA Council was founded on the same day.

 Mayo were the first of the two to contest an All-Ireland final, when they faced Wexford in the 1916 final.
 Galway became the first to win the tournament in the 1925 Championship (though the Championship itself was not completed until 1926).
 The 1930s was the greatest era of dominance for the two teams; between 1932 and 1942 Galway and Mayo contested eight All-Ireland senior finals, with Galway winning titles in 1934 and 1938, and Mayo winning their maiden title in 1936.
 The teams were also two of the strongest teams in the country in the 1950s and 1960s, with Mayo winning in 1950 and 1951, and Galway winning in 1956, 1964, 1965 and 1966.
 In that era, each team regularly gave the other their toughest game of the year.
 Following Galway's 1966 triumph however, no Connacht team would win an All-Ireland for another 32 years.

 The rivalry has historically been characterised as relatively friendly, with many Galway and Mayo players from the 1950s–60s teams having attended the same schools and players from the border areas having family ties in the other county.
 This is in contrast to the more bitter rivalries in the sport like Cork–Kerry or Armagh–Tyrone.
 The good-natured rivalry has also been attributed to the similarities between the two counties and the shared socio-economic challenges they have faced through the years.
 With a total of nearly 40,000 people emigrating from the two counties from 1951 to 1966, their shared success in football was considered one of the few bright spots in that era.